Integration API Developer at Datafin Recruitment - IT-Online

 - Knowledge of / Experience with transforming business processes into automated solutions (required).

-- Knowledge of / Experience with SOA e.g., SOAP or REST (required).
+- Knowledge of / Experience with SOA e.g., SOAP or REST or Microservices (required).

 - Knowledge of / Experience with MS AZURE APIM (beneficial).